JaneliaSciComp/tmog/README.md

 * Session Summary File Writer
   * Writes the summary message from each completed session into a file so that the information can be referenced later (e.g. for pasting into lab notebooks).

-* Image Data Plug-in
-  * Writes collected meta data into a Janelia Image database.

-* Image Sequence Number Plug-in
-  * Retrieves the next available sequence number for a configured name space from a Janelia Image database.

 * REST Data Plug-in
   * Converts collected meta data into HTTP POST requests for a Representational State Transfer data server.